metablaster/WindowsFirewallRuleset/README.md

 ### Requirements details

 - All operating systems 10.0 (Major 10, Minor 0) and above are supported,
-but only those editions listed in the table are actively tested.\
+but only those editions listed in the table above are actively tested.\
 Build column indicates tested releases, however only latest builds continue to be tested.\
 A list of other untested but supported systems and features is in [The future](#the-future)
-- PowerShell "Core" is not built into Windows, you will need to install it separately\
-or use [Windows PowerShell](Readme/WindowsPowerShell.md) which is already installed.
+- PowerShell "Core" is not built into Windows, you will need to install it separately or use [Windows PowerShell](Readme/WindowsPowerShell.md) which is part of operating system.
 - .NET Framework version 4.5 is required if using Windows PowerShell (Desktop edition) instead of PowerShell Core.\
 Windows 10 ships with min .NET 4.6 (which includes .NET 4.5)